Sterling awaits Brexit deal confirmation, approaches 2-1/2-year high

-LONDON (Reuters) -Sterling rose to $1.36 on Thursday and was set to scale the 2-1/1 year highs hit last week as markets awaited confirmation that Britain and the European Union had finally clinched a deal to govern trade when the Brexit transition ends on Dec.
+LONDON (Reuters) - Sterling rose to $1.36 on Thursday and was set to scale the 2-1/2 year highs hit last week as markets awaited confirmation that Britain and the European Union had finally clinched a deal to govern trade when the Brexit transition ends on Dec.
 31.

 The currency has strengthened some 1.5% versus the dollar since Reuters reported at around 1330 GMT on Wednesday, quoting sources, that a Brexit deal appeared imminent.